EGG-electric-unicycle/firmware-gen1_boards/README.md

 1. Navigate to the `tools` folder in the repository
 2. Edit the file: `flash`
 3. Select matching "Driver" by uncomment one Option/Line
-4. Navigate back to the repository root directory and type `$ make flash`
+4. Navigate back to the repository root directory and type `make flash`
 5. Done